 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 15 Best Photo spots in Paris for the first time visitor

 We also found an Instagram tour of Paris.
-Although we didn’t take this tour, but it is an interesting one.
+Although we didn’t take this tour, it is an interesting one.
 It is a guided tour, with a small-group experience.
 Book your PARIS INSTAGRAM Tour here

 Must take pictures in Paris